Code of Practice: automated vehicle trialling

 The safety driver or safety operator is responsible for ensuring the safe operation of the vehicle at all times whether it is in a manual or automated driving mode.
 The safety driver or operator should be familiar with and understand the systems under trial, their capabilities and any limitations, and be able to anticipate the need to intervene and resume manual control if necessary.

 The safety driver or safety operator should be authorised to perform this role by the organisation responsible for conducting the trial.
-Trialling organisations should have robust risk management process and training procedures in place and should ensure that safety drivers and operators hold the appropriate UK driving licence or recognised equivalent.
+Trialling organisations should have robust risk management processes and training procedures in place and should ensure that safety drivers and operators hold the appropriate UK driving licence or recognised equivalent.

-Safety drivers and safety operators must still observe the road traffic laws that apply when vehicles are used in public places that are not public roads.
-This includes the traffic laws that protect the public from careless or dangerous driving and restrict where vehicles can be driven.
+Safety drivers and safety operators must still observe the road traffic laws that apply when vehicles are used in public places that are not on public roads.
+This includes traffic laws that protect the public from careless or dangerous driving and restrict where vehicles can be driven.

 In locations other than public roads, and where the vehicle’s maximum speed is limited to a maximum of 15 mph, trials should be overseen by a safety driver or operator who can, as a minimum, apply an emergency stop control.